shakti230/Project2018/README.md

 *Figure 13*

 #### Analysis 7 - Use a box plot graph to display the sepal and petal length and width
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39325674-b71aa962-498a-11e8-9257-576e31c0b32f.png)

 *Figure 14*

 #### Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal)
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39325898-4dc48716-498b-11e8-9335-aca29a1780ff.png)

 *Figure 15*